 A budget is a plan for allocating money.
 When living on a fixed income as most students do, preparing and following a budget is crucial.

-To plan a basic budget, follow these steps:
+To plan a basic budget, use Student Award's & Financial Aid's interactive budget planner and follow these steps:

 - Write down all of your expenses.
 A list of tuition and other fees can be found here.

 - Make a list of your financial resources.
 Be sure to include only income that you know you will be receiving.

 - Subtract your expenses from your income.

 These tips on how to save money (PDF) may also be helpful to you as a student living in the Kitchener-Waterloo area.

 Converting to Canadian currency

 To make sure you are planning your budget based on accurate information, it is important to consider currency conversions.
 If you are unsure, contact your local bank for information on converting your country’s currency into Canadian dollars.